marcg1968/mongodb-lookup-demo/README.md

 Using Mongoose Node.js module for MongoDB.

+See [this posting on my techblog][techblog posting] for a discussion.

 ## Requirements and setup

 You will need a `MongoDB` instance, e.g. [Free tier Atlas MongoDB Cloud][Atlas].